lando/compose/docs/development.md

 # Development

-This guide contains information to help onboard developers to work on the [compose](https://compose.microsoft.com/en-us/) integration, hereafter referred to as *the plugin*.
+This guide contains information to help onboard developers to work on the `compose` plugin, hereafter referred to as *the plugin*.

 ## Requirements